jeppewelling/departuretimes/README.md

   - To install and setup the DepartureTime project, execute the two commands:

   $ wget https://raw.githubusercontent.com/jeppewelling/departuretimes/master/install.sh

   $ sudo bash install.sh

 - Run

-  - After running the install script, the service is available at departuretimes.dk (localhost) port 80.
+  - After running the install script, the service is available at departuretimes.dk (add a mapping in your hosts file: 127.0.0.1 --> departuretimes.dk).
   - The install script starts up the 5 services composing the application
         - Rabbit-server
         - storage_service